starkaiser/simple-pong/README.md

 # simple-pong
-A simple two-player pong game written in C with SDL2
+A simple two-player pong game written in C with SDL2.
+The left player uses A and Z keys and the right player uses M and K keys.